miyamok/epsilonproofchecker/README.md

 Formula is what we saw in the previous section of this documentation.
 A reason is either a name of an axiom, an assumption, or an inference rule which may come with an additional parameters.
-A tag is a reference name, which is a string starting with #, given to the proof step, which can be used to point this proof step later on.
+A tag is a reference name, which is a string starting with <code>#</code>, given to the proof step, which can be used to point this proof step later on.
-Assume E(x) is a formula and R is some name of axiom or inference rule, the syntax of the proof step is given as follows
+Assume <code>E(x)</code> is a formula and R is some name of axiom or inference rule, the syntax of the proof step is given as follows
 ```
 E(x) by R
 ```